-If that’s you, don’t worry, the ERP world can be a little confusing: it seems as if almost every provider of an ERP system has their own definition of exactly what an ERP is, and if you talk to other manufacturers that have one in place, you can get varying answers as to what their system does for them.
+If that’s you, don’t worry—the ERP world can be a little confusing: it seems as if almost every provider of an ERP system has their own definition of exactly what an ERP is, and if you talk to other manufacturers that have one in place, you can get varying answers as to what their system does for them.

 Confused?
 These differences actually emphasize one of the key features that makes ERP systems such powerful business tools—their flexibility.
-An ERP software can increase your throughput and help grow your business by being precisely tailored to your business’s needs.
+An ERP software system can increase your throughput and help grow your business by being precisely tailored to your business’s needs.
 And just like your business is different from your competitors, your ERP solution should fit your business and be responsive to your unique needs.
-Read on to learn a bit more about ERPs and how they have evolved over the years to become such useful beneficial business software.

-The term ERP was first used in the 1990s by the Gartner Group, but enterprise resource planning (ERP) actually have their roots deep in the manufacturing industry, and can trace their history back to the 1960s.
+The term ERP was first used in the 1990s by the Gartner Group, but enterprise resource planning systems actually have their roots deep in the manufacturing industry, and can trace their history back to the 1960s.

-At this time manufacturers needed a better way to manage, track, and control their inventory.
+At this time, manufacturers needed a better way to manage, track, and control their inventory.
 Basic software solutions, known as MRPs or Material Requirements Planning systems were developed to meet their needs.
-These systems helped manufacturers monitor inventory, reconcile balances, and included very basic manufacturing, purchasing, and delivery functions.
+These systems helped manufacturers monitor inventory, reconcile balances, as well as included very basic manufacturing, purchasing, and delivery functions.

 Modern ERP solutions not only include manufacturing, supply chain management, and financial and accounting capabilities, but they also can have advanced reporting and business intelligence, sales force and marketing automation, CRM management, and project management functionalities.

-You don’t need to be a huge company to get the benefits of an ERP.
+And you certainly don’t need to be a huge company to get the benefits of an ERP.
 Find a vendor that specializes in your industry, and works with companies of your size and scale.
 These vendors will have solutions that are designed to fit businesses like you, and can give you the connectivity and integration to power your business forward.